 Nutrition information is for one large muffin with cinnamon and sugar topping.
 For small muffins, divide by 2.

-- Cake flour has less gluten than all purpose flour and provides a finer crumb.
+- Pastry flour has less gluten than all purpose flour producing a finer crumb.

 - Do not over bake muffins.
-They will become dry and though.
+Over baked muffins will be dry and tough.
 When using a toothpick to check if muffins are done, look for unbaked batter.
 Blueberry stains on a wood toothpick are normal.
 Retest using a clean toothpick if necessary.